kmhcreative/zappbar/README.md

 **ZappBars On Screen Size:** This is where you decide what size of screens will use the ZappBar user interface and which sizes won’t

-**Include ZappBars On:** This is where you decide what size of screens will use the ZappBar user interface and which sizes won’t

-**Include ZappBars On:** This is where you decide what size of screens will use the ZappBar user interface and which sizes won’t

 * None (use this when you are setting up ZappBar)
 * &lt; 736px wide (Phones) - this should work for most phones in portrait/landscape.
 * &lt;1024px wide (Tablets & Phones) - up to “iPad” sized screen rendering, but many Android tablets will show ZappBars in portrait but not in landscape.